Let’s recap and expand upon what we currently know about them.

 There are more functions and constants in

-Math, including trigonometry, you can find them in the docs for the Math object.
+Math object, including trigonometry, which you can find in the docs for the Math object.

 To write big numbers: